michael105/slterm/README.md

 - selectioncolors
 - xresources
-		added a commandline switch -x to enable reading the xresources needs to have the switch XRESOURCES defined at compile time (somehow I don't have a good feeling with this patch)
+		added a commandline switch -x to enable reading the xresources And needs to have the switch XRESOURCES defined at compile time (somehow I don't have a good feeling with this patch)